Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 ## 7. Cross-Layer Constraints

-- ARI changes require re-anchoring of all subsystems
+- ARI changes require re-anchoring of all subsystems at the next qualifying release
 - AWO may not trigger ARI version changes
 - CRI-CORE may not alter ARI or AWO versioning rules
 - Case studies may not redefine governance constraints
 - Circular version dependencies are prohibited

+Re-anchoring requirements apply to **release actions**, not to internal synchronization steps, to avoid recursive versioning loops.

 ---